Contact Me|Research

-As the popularity of the Internet increases, people become more aware of its colossal potential.
-The World-Wide Web (WWW) is a product of the continuous search for innovative ways of sharing information resources.
-This paper describes some of the historical aspects of the World-Wide Web development, as well as the alternative methods of universal information sharing through hypertext, such as the Xanadu project.
-The basic structure of the WWW and the Xanadu system is also discussed, in order to illustrate the general nature of global information networks.
+The World-Wide Web is a product of the continuous search for innovative ways of sharing information.
+This paper describes early historical aspects of the World-Wide Web development and outlines some of the alternative methods of universal information sharing through hypertext, such as the Xanadu project.
+It also discusses the basic structure of the Web and the Xanadu system to illustrate key attributes of such global information networks.

 What is the World-Wide Web?

-People have dreamt of a universal information database since late nineteen forties.
-In this database, not only would the data be accessible to people around the world, but it would also "easily link to other pieces of information, so that only the most important data would be quickly found by a user."KH
+People have dreamed of a universal information database since late nineteen forties.
+In this collection, not only would the data be accessible to people around the world, but it would also "easily link to other pieces of information, so that only the most important data would be quickly found by a user."KH

-Only recently has the technology caught up to make such systems possible.
-The most popular system currently in use is the World-Wide Web.
-The official description defines the WWW as a "wide-area hypermedia information retrieval initiative aiming to give universal access to a large universe of documents."KH In simpler terms, the Web is an Internet-based computer network that allows users on one computer to access information stored on another through the world-wide network.
+Only at the end of the twentieth century had the technology caught up to make such systems possible.
+The most popular system of this kind is the World-Wide Web, originally referred to as the WWW and now simply called the Web.
+The official description defines the Web as a "wide-area hypermedia information retrieval initiative aiming to give universal access to a large universe of documents."KH In simpler terms, the it is an Internet-based computer network that allows users on one computer to access information stored on another through a series of interconnected networks.

-The WWW project is based on the principle of universal readership: "if information is available, then any (authorized) person should be able to access it from anywhere in the world."JL The Web's implementation follows a standard client-server model.
+The Web project is based on the principle of universal readership: "if information is available, then any (authorized) person should be able to access it from anywhere in the world."JL The Web's implementation follows a standard client-server model.
 In this model, a user relies on a program (the client) to connect to a remote machine (the server), where the data is stored.
-The architecture of the WWW (see Figure 1) is the one of clients, such as Netscape, Internet Explorer, or Lynx, "which know how to present data but not what its origin is, and servers, which know how to extract data", but are ignorant of how it will be presented to the user.TC2
+The architecture of the Web (see Figure 1) is the one of clients (a.k.a. browsers), such as Firefox or Internet Explorer, "which know how to present data but not what its origin is, and servers, which know how to extract data", but are ignorant of how it will be presented to the user.TC2

-One of the main features of the WWW documents is their hypertext structure (see Figure 2).
-On a graphic terminal, for instance, a particular reference can be represented by underlined text, or an icon.
+One of the main features of Web documents is their hypertext structure (see Figure 2).
+For instance, a particular reference can be represented by underlined text or an icon.
 "The user clicks on it with the mouse, and the referenced document appears."BCG This method makes copying of information unnecessary: data needs only to be stored once, and all referenced to it can be linked to the original document.

 Figure 2: The basic Hypertext Model, Enhanced by Searches